adswa/multimatch_gaze/docs/source/overview.rst

  .. figure:: ../img/dimensions.png
    :scale: 100%
-   :alt: scanpath dimensions
+   :alt: scan path dimensions

-   Dimensions of scanpath comparison, taken from Dewhurst et al., 2012
+   Dimensions of scan path comparison, taken from Dewhurst et al., 2012

 Overview
 ^^^^^^^^^

-The method takes two n x 3 fixation vectors (x-coordinate in px, y-coordinate in px, duration in sec) of two scanpaths as its input.
+The method takes two n x 3 fixation vectors (x-coordinate in px, y-coordinate in px, duration in sec) of two scan paths as its input.
 Example files how input should look like can be found here_.

  .. _here: https://github.com/adswa/multimatch_gaze/tree/master/data/fixvectors

-- **Step 1: Representation of scanpaths as vector sequences**
+- **Step 1: Representation of scan paths as vector sequences**

     An idealized saccade is represented as the shortest distance between two fixations.
 The Cartesian coordinates of the fixations are thus the starting